-What Are The Risks Of Cigarette Smoking?
+What Are The Risks Associated With the Smoking Habit?

 Tobacco is the main ingredient of a cigarette, but close to 40 other carcinogenic chemicals are used while manufacturing cigarettes.

 The health risks you face while smoking cigarettes have a lot to do with the cancer producing effects of these chemicals.
 Tobacco induces nicotine into your blood, which gets you addicted to cigarettes.
 Nicotine is a harmful toxic agent in the body.

 What are the common risks of smoking cigarettes:

 - Increased occurences of throat pain.